-When starting the AAC journey, it is very important to personalize the system so it suits the AAC user’s preferences and individual needs.
+When starting the Augmentative and Alternative Communication (AAC) journey, it is very important to personalize the system so it suits the AAC user’s preferences and individual needs.
 Out of the box, an AAC system may not do or say exactly what we want it to.

 Personalizing AAC is crucial for success of the system.
 This is a team process, where everyone can contribute something in the set up.
 Remember that the team may include siblings, peers, and classmates.
 Most importantly, it should also include the AAC user.
 Often, the AAC user can develop a sense of ownership by participating in personalizing the AAC system.
 This helps contribute to both early acceptance and long-term success of the system.